Ludvig-Hedin/AA/To do.md

 Remember to set up your environment variables in `.env.local` before running the application.

+## Deployment Instructions:

+For deployment instructions, please refer to the DEPLOYMENT.md file in the root directory.

+## Implementation Summary:

+For a detailed summary of the implementation architecture, please refer to the SUMMARY.md file in the root directory.

 ### **[Role & Context]**
 > *Assume the role of a **full-stack AI engineer** with expertise in UI/UX optimization, backend integration, and AI-driven automation.
 You are working on **finalizing and refining a chat-based AI assistant web application** to ensure all features are functional, intuitive, and fully integrated.*